web-illinois/toolkit-management/documentation/README.md

 Note that these best practices are descriptive, not prescriptive.
 * Discuss any new components with the WIGG web components team before designing to see if another component can fill its role with minor changes.
 * Before coding, review WCAG to ensure you are aware of accessibility issues and create a few “how would I use this” examples using HTML.
 Both are in the README.md file.
 * Ensure your components are semantically correct.
-This means adding semantic roles or HTML5 tags around them, and not splitting out semantic terms between components.
+This means adding semantic roles or HTML5 tags within the component and not requiring the user to add semantic tags, and not splitting out semantic terms between components.

 Good:
 ````